johnny630/create_gem_tutor/README.md

 Controller set a variable to mark if called render?
 If controller won't call `render` then call `default_render`.
 Then app controller can remove `render`.

+### Step 13: Create simple controller helper
+We can create a `link_to` method in controller, Then app can use the helper method.